Canon XS vs Panasonic LF1

 Both the XS and the LF1 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the LF1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XS Manual (free pdf) or the online Panasonic LF1 Manual.
+Further information on the features and operation of the XS and LF1 can be found, respectively, in the Canon XS Manual (free pdf) or the online Panasonic LF1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XS and the Panasonic LF1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel XS: